Shamsabad, Farrukhabad: Education and health

 There is one government primary school.
 One junior high school, one Islamic school, and two intermediate colleges, one for boys and another for girls, apart from many private and government lower schools.
-A.V.Inter College is for boys and was established by late Shri Nawab Tahir Raizada.
+A.V.Inter College is for boys and was established in 1956.
 One college for girls, Chandra Kumari Jwala Shankar Raizada Balika Vidyalaya, was established by late.
 Shri Jwala Shankar Raizada and his wife Chandra Kumari Raizada.